Case Details

 - Court: Court of Appeal of the Republic of Singapore

-- Coram: Sundaresh Menon CJ, Andrew Phang Boon Leong JA, Judith Prakash J
+- Coram: Sundaresh Menon CJ; Andrew Phang Boon Leong JA; Judith Prakash J

-- Plaintiff/Applicant: Ting Siew May
+- Appellant: Ting Siew May

-- Defendant/Respondent: Boon Lay Choo and another
+- Respondents: Boon Lay Choo and another

-- Judgment Length: 28 pages (17,850 words)
+- Judgment Length: 28 pages, 17,850 words

 Summary